Vaei/PredictedMovement/README.md

 # Changelog

+### 1.0.1.5
+* Remove ground checks for sprint and strafe movement properties (walking off a ledge shouldn't momentarily change to normal speed, etc)

 ### 1.0.1.4
 * ClientHandleMoveResponse use LogNetPlayerMovement instead of LogTemp
 * Minor readability change to ClientHandleMoveResponse and a helpful comment